Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- contextID (string) - id of the context.
+- context (string) - id of the context.
 Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
-- newContextID (string) - id of the new variable or the id of existing variable intended for a context overwrite.
+- output (string) - id of the new variable or the id of existing variable intended for a context overwrite.

+## clone

+**Syntax**

-## clone *contextID* *contextID* [changeOldID]
+clone *left_context* *right_context* [changeOldID]

 **Description**